digitalyoshixi/zettelkasten/content/Cargo Binstall.md

   - rust
   - programming
 ---
-A cargo extension that allows for installing binaries instead of building from source.
+A cargo package that allows for installing binaries instead of building from source.